 If you delete state files, the triggerless publisher will build new state files by resynchronizing.
 If you move the JDBC driver without moving the state files, the triggerless publisher builds new state files by resynchronizing.
 Changing to and from the Remote Loader is a move.
-Therefore, if you move the JDBC driver using triggerless publication and want to avoid a full resync, also move all jdbc<driver instance guid>1, jdbc<driver instance guid>1.p, jdbc<driver instance guid>1.t, jdbc<driver instance guid>0, jdbc<driver instance guid>0.p, and jdbc<driver instance guid>0.t files in the state directory.
+Therefore, if you move the JDBC driver using triggerless publication and want to avoid a full resync, also move all jdbc\<driver instance guid>\1, jdbc\<driver instance guid>\1.p, jdbc\<driver instance guid>\1.t, jdbc\<driver instance guid>\0, jdbc\<driver instance guid>\0.p, and jdbc\<driver instance guid>\0.t files in the state directory.

-NOTE: when you move a triggerless driver from a server with the Identity Manager 4.0.2 to a server with the Identity Manager 4.5 full resync is always initiated.
+When you move your driver to a new server, the process includes creating a new driver object on the new server.
+The newly created driver object will have its own GUID.
+Therefore, copying the state files of the old driver to the new server does not work even if the driver versions are same (or have the same state file extensions).
+In order to prevent resynchronization, ensure that Triggerless Publication Legal Values 2 (process future changes only) option is set in the driver properties.
 If more than two files exist in the specified state directory, you must look up the GUID to know which files belong to the driver instance being moved.
 To identify a driver instance's state files, you can use DSTrace.
 For convenience, the Identity Manager engine traces each driver's GUID in DSTrace on startup.